mofasass/widget-core-library/tutorials/2 - Development.md

 ### HTTPS certificate

-`npm run start` starts a built-in webserver (called WebpackDevserver) that hosts the widgets code for development mode.
+`npm run start` starts a built-in webserver (called WebpackDevServer) that hosts the widgets code for development mode.
 This servers runs under the HTTPS protocol because that is required by the Kambi Sportsbook, as such it has a self-signed certificate which needs to be manually trusted in order to be able to open the widget

 In chrome and firefox you can trust the certificate by visiting `https://localhost:8080` and hitting advance to accept the certificate.